Red Rocks Hall of Fame

 Blues Traveler - 2010

 Blues Traveler are a rock band formed in Princeton, New Jersey in 1987.
-A mainstream national audience was exposed to Blues Traveler by television host David Letterman, who introduced them as "his favorite band."
+A mainstream national audience was exposed to Blues Traveler by television host David Letterman, who introduced them as his "favorite band."
 Blues Traveler have since made more appearances on The Late Show than any other musical artist.

 The band's 2003 Independence Day concerts at Red Rocks Amphitheatre were released on the CD Live on the Rocks and the DVD Thinnest of Air, and include Ziggy Marley singing on his father's song "No Woman, No Cry."